Welcome to Blai Vidiella personal website

 Nowadays, my research is focused in the Terraformation of ecosystems.
 In order to achieve the possibility to engineer the ecosystem, we must learn several topics to predict the viability of our Terraformation strategy.
 Some of the topics needed are: Population dynamics, Synthetic Biology, Systems Biology, Dynamical systems, Biological Computation and Spatial Analysis.
 Complexity science provide us the landmark to understand the whole phenomena, even when their parts can not explain the behaviour of the system by themselves.

-"Synthetic criticality in cellular brains" (Submitted) Ricard Solé, Nuria Conde-Pueyo, Antoni Guillamon, Victor Maull, Jordi Pla, Josep Sardanyés, .
+"Synthetic criticality in cellular brains" Ricard Solé, Nuria Conde-Pueyo, Antoni Guillamon, Victor Maull, Jordi Pla, Josep Sardanyés, and .
+[Preprint]

-"Ecological mechanisms underlying aridity thresholds in global drylands" (Submitted) Miguel Berdugo, , Ricard Solé, Fernando T. Maestre.
+"Ecological mechanisms underlying aridity thresholds in global drylands" Miguel Berdugo, , Ricard Solé, and Fernando T. Maestre.
 [Preprint]

-"Structural entropy constrains dynamics in directed networks" (Submitted) , Salva Duran-Nebreda, Sergi Valverde.
+"Structural entropy constrains dynamics in directed networks" (Submitted) , Salva Duran-Nebreda, and Sergi Valverde.
 [Preprint]

-"Synthetic soil crusts against green-desert transitions: a spatial model." , Josep Sardanyés, Ricard Solé.
+"Synthetic soil crusts against green-desert transitions: a spatial model." , Josep Sardanyés, and Ricard Solé.
 [Preprint]

 "Dynamics in a time-discrete food-chain model with strong pressure on preys." , Lluís Alsedà, Ricard Solé, Tomás Lázaro, Josep Sardanyés.
 [Preprint]